vvdaal/go-webserver-cluster-demo/README.md

 ## Contributing

 Have a great idea to add as information on the webserver?
-Please open a new branch and create a merge request against mainline.
+Please open a new branch and create a merge request against master.